Awami League: Ideology and policies

-As a big tent party, the party has been labelled as centrist and centre-left.
-It has been described as secular (though this is disputed), social-democratic, and economically liberal, with a historical, though still influential, ideological base combining left-wing nationalism, socialism, and democratic socialism.
+As a big tent party, the party has been labelled as centrist, as well as centre-left.
+It has been described as secular, although this is disputed, social-democratic, liberal, and economically liberal, with a historical yet still influential ideological base combining left-wing nationalism, socialism, and democratic socialism.
 The party's nationalist outlook is primarily concentrated in its fundamental principles and historical role of nationalism in the Independence War.

 The ideology of Awami League has been evolved through political and socio-economic landscape of the country since its creation.
 In a 2024 interview, Party President Sheikh Hasina claimed that her party's ideology has been blended with pragmatism.
-The party's constitution states four fundamental principles guiding its philosophy and policies: democracy, socialism, secularism and Bengali nationalism.
+The party's constitution states four fundamental principles guiding its philosophy and policies: democracy, socialism, secularism, and Bengali nationalism.
 The origins of these principles can be traced to Sheikh Mujibur Rahman's political thought.

 Secularism

-Awami League has been committed to secularism for a long time.
-The party has promoted a strong secular image and depicted itself as a defender of secularism against Islamism.
-Most of the party leaders support the restoration of the original constitution of 1972 by removing Islam as the state religion.
-Since Islam has been made as the state religion of Bangladesh, Awami League has been trying to defended secularism in light of Islam.
-Being a pragmatist party, Awami League often compromises with the Islamist political parties in social issues, which has been criticised.
-The party's tolerance of the Islamic practices, retaining of Islam as the state religion, silence during the attacks on secularists in Bangladesh, has been questioned.
+Awami League espouses a secular philosophy, and depicts itself as a defender of secularism against Islamism.
+Most party leaders support the restoration of the original constitution of 1972 by removing Islam as the state religion.
+Citing a pragmatist approach, Awami League often compromises with the Islamist political parties in social issues.
+The party's tolerance of Islamic practices, the continued retention of Islam as the state religion, and silence during the attacks on secularists in Bangladesh has faced scritinity.
 Sheikh Hasina supported calls to remove the Statue of Lady Justice in Bangladesh Supreme Court.
-Many criticised these calls, saying Sheikh Hasina was bowing down to the pressure of Islamist political hard-liners.
+Many criticised these calls, arguing that Sheikh Hasina was bowing down to the pressure of Islamist political hard-liners.